 Other government-issued photo IDs may be used if presented in conjunction with another qualifying document, such as a birth certificate or naturalization certificate.

-This is not the first time that lawmakers have pushed back on including the SAVE Act as part of a broader spending bill.
+This is not the first time that lawmakers have pushed back on including a version of the SAVE Act as part of a broader spending bill.

 In September of 2024, the possibility of including the measure as part of a major spending package was discussed but ultimately did not come to fruition.